vimansasham/code_quality_assignment_2023/README.md

-Based on your request, here is the revised README:

----
 # Project Title: Travel Cost Calculator

 Welcome to the Travel Cost Calculator project.
 This project aims to calculate the total cost of travel considering flight costs, hotel rates and currency exchange rates.
 It is designed to help you understand code quality, programming standards, design principles, and language syntax in Python and Java.